BradyDouthit/cmdr/README.md

    go build -o trendify
    ```

-3. Move the binary to a directory in your PATH:
+3. Add the compiled binary to your system's PATH:
    ```
-   sudo mv trendify /usr/local/bin/
+   export PATH=$PATH:/path/to/trendify
    ```

 4. You can now run `trendify` from anywhere in your terminal.